codr7/lila/README.md

 ```

 ### basics
-[lila](https://github.com/codr7/lila) treats bare macro and function names as calls; both are generic with fixed arity, and consume as many forms when called.
+Functions and macros are generic with fixed arity.
+Bare names evaluate to calls and consume the same number of forms as arguments.

 ```
   * 6 7